Josverl/micropython-stubs/docs/22_vscode.md

 This is because the packages do not include the source code, as it are stub-only packages.

-To supress these warnings add the following to youryour VSCode configuration.
+To supress these warnings add the following to your VSCode configuration.

 `.vscode/settings.json`